 Sri Lanka is safe to visit.
 Just don’t join in any political rallies and keep your possessions safe.
 Friendly faces all over the country and some great food to try.

-When we first wrote our piece on travel tp Sri Lanka in 2023 things were bad, but relatively “normal”.
+When we first wrote our piece on travel tp Sri Lanka in 2021 things were bad, but relatively “normal”.
 Of course, this has changed massively with the storming of both the PM’s and Presidential palace.
-Therefore, with the country currently under martial-law and not doing all that well, Sri Lanka in 2023 is currently best avoided.
+Therefore, this led to travel here being at best avoided.
+Things though have since gotten back to normal and it is now considered safe again.